 Visit the Ancient Site of Delos

-Take a boat trip to the island of Delos, the place is an open air museum.
+Take a boat trip to the island of Delos, the place is an open-air museum.
 It’s a really short trip, there are boats leaving for Delos on a daily basis.
 You can buy your ticket close to the Old Port.

-Delos was a famous political and religious centre in Antiquity.
+Delos was a famous political and religious center in Antiquity.
 The island is a UNESCO Heritage Site and one of the most well-known archaeological sites in all of Greece.
 I love ancient history, and there is no way I was going to miss it.

 According to the Greek mythology, Delos is the birthplace of two of the most important ancient Greek gods, Apollo and Artemis.
 In respect for the Gods, no child could be born on the island – all pregnant women who lived there went to a nearby island to give birth.

-Today, all that is left are ruins of a once well organized city – one with market places, public squares and structures, temples and ancient homes.
+Today, all that is left are ruins of a once well-organized city – one with marketplaces, public squares and structures, temples and ancient homes.